Do Read On…

 That encouraging chanting may probably seem harmless then, but was not for Hanna Lottritz, who was stuck in a coma for over 24 hours after binging her drink and waking up in a hospital soon after.1

 Hanna was a journalism student in the University of Nevada.
 When she was out with her friends at the Night in the Country Music Festival, she had two beers and later joined a group to a campsite, where she proudly said she could drink more than any of them.
-To prove her point, she took up the dare and chugged a bottle of whiskey, followed by a cup of spirit.
+To prove her point, she

 And that was the last thing she remembered.